brown-bytes/brown-bytes/README.md

 # brown-bytes
-A system to handle and connect meal-credit donations on the Brown campus
+A system to enable and connect meal-credit donations between students in the Brown communnity.

+For more information on this project and the goals and research, visit the plans page.

+Current Contributors:
+Scott Huson